 The Dubai Mall was opened in 2008.
-Image courtesy of Marcus.
+Credit: Saaremees/commons.wikimedia.org (Creative Commons).

 The Dubai Mall was expanded in 2014 for the construction of Fashion Avenue.
-Image courtesy of Emaar Properties.
+Credit: Shahroozporia/commons.wikimedia.org(Creative Commons).

-Dubai Mall is located in downtown Dubai, UAE, and one of the world’s biggest shopping malls.
-Developed by Emaar Properties, the mall was opened in November 2008 and is a major shopping destination in the country.
+Dubai Mall, located in downtown Dubai, United Arab Emirates (UAE), was developed by Emaar Properties, a real estate company.
+The mall opened to the public in November 2008 and is a major shopping destination in the country.

 Dubai Mall location

-Built on the shore of a 30-acre artificial lake in downtown Dubai, the mall is surrounded by the Burj Khalifa, the Dubai Mall Hotel, the Lake Hotel, and the Lake Fountain.
+Built on the shore of a 30-acre (12.1-hectare) artificial lake in downtown Dubai, the mall is surrounded by the Burj Khalifa, the Dubai Mall Hotel, the Lake Hotel and the Lake Fountain.

-The Zabeel expansion project involves the construction of ten podium levels of mixed-used, car park, and retail areas spread across 245,000m².
+The Zabeel expansion project involved the construction of ten podium levels of mixed-used parking and retail areas spread across 245,000m² (2.6 million ft²).

 Dubai Mall design and features

-The mall was expanded in 2014 for the construction of a new Fashion Avenue between the Dubai Mall and the Burj Khalifa.
-The Fashion Avenue features more than 150 new luxury shopping and dining experiences along with a retractable fashion catwalk.
+Fashion Avenue features more than 150 luxury shopping and dining experiences along with a retractable fashion catwalk.

 The ice-skating rink is located on the ground floor next to the souk.
-It has a seating capacity for 350 and can be used for concerts and functions.
+It has a seating capacity of 350 and can be used for concerts and functions.

 Attractions at Dubai Mall

 The key attraction of the mall is its aquarium and underwater zoo.
-The aquarium is a ten million litre tank located on the ground level of the mall.
-It is designed as a 48m walkthrough tunnel, which gives visitors a 270° view.
+The aquarium is a ten-million-litre tank located on the ground level.
+It is designed as a 48m walkthrough tunnel, giving visitors a 270° view.

 The underwater zoo is located on the second level, above the aquarium.
-It features different ecological zones namely the rainforest, rocky shore, and living ocean.
-The rocky shore houses penguins and spider crabs, while the rainforest houses catfish, piranha, otters, and water rats.
+It features three ecological zones: rainforest, rocky shore and living ocean.
+The rocky shore houses penguins and spider crabs, while the rainforest houses catfish, piranha, otters and water rats.

 Amenities

-The mall provides services such as free Wi-Fi, concierge lounge, sleep pods lounge, delivery service, and prayer rooms for customers.
+The mall provides free Wi-Fi, a concierge lounge, a sleep pods lounge, delivery service and prayer rooms for customers.
 It features 95 elevators and 150 escalators.

 The parking area consists of two buildings with ten levels of parking each and two levels of underground parking, which can accommodate 14,500 vehicles.

-The mall is equipped with Senion StepInside IPS, which works similar to a GPS for indoor locations.
+The mall is equipped with Senion StepInside IPS [indoor positioning system], which works similarly to a GPS for indoor locations.
 The programme offers location services on mobile devices, along with integration with the mall’s smartphone app, which notifies visitors about ongoing offers and events in the mall.

 Contractors involved